SIsilicon/SM64-recreated-in-Godot/README.md

 This is Godot project of a recreation of the infamous Super Mario 64.
 More specifically, one of its levels, Hazy Maze Cave.
-It is _very much_ work in progress, so any code or resource contribution is welcome.
+It is __very much__ work in progress, so any code or resource contribution is welcome.

-To move about you use the arrow keys (I have no controller to test with).
-To compensate for the lack of a control stick, scrolling the middle mouse will slow down, or speed up Mario.
-There's no cap.

-The A button is the X key.

-The B button is the Z key.

-The Z button is the Shift key.
+## Controls

+Use the arrow keys, or the left control stick to move Mario.
+In both cases you can scroll your mouse wheel to speed up, or slow down.
+There's currently no cap for this as it is just for testing.

+To jump press the X key, or the A/B buttons on your gamepad.

+To punch press the Z key, or the X/Y buttons on your gamepad.

+To crouch press the Shift key, or the second set of L/R buttons your gamepad has.

-You can turn the camera with the A and D keys.
+You can turn the camera with the A and D keys, or with the right control stick.

 You can also take a screenshot with F2.

-For testing purposes, the Q key allows you to jump indefinitely with the Q key.
+For testing purposes, the Q key allows you to jump indefinitely.

 ![Screenshot4146222204](Screenshots/Screenshot4146222204.png)![Screenshot4103528208](Screenshots/Screenshot4103528208.png)![Screenshot4146222204](Screenshots/Screenshot3280913730.png)![Screenshot1079535570](Screenshots/Screenshot1079535570.png)